w5xd/PacketThermometer/README.md

 the PCB's top or bottom.
 </ul>

-Of the sleep options available at compile time in this sketch, the best battery life is obtained using an external circuit as opposed to the built in Atmega timer support.
-A single resistor and capacitor are supported in all PCB revisions, while
-REV07 and later have the Battery Extender circuit described above.
 SMD components of size 1206 and 0805 are easy enough to solder by hand.
 A pair of AAA lithium cells
 powered one of these for 9 months (and counting) with SetDelayLoopCount